bergpb/OCI_Infrastructure/README.md

 1. Go to `k3s-ansible` folder
 2. Copy sample hosts files
-3. Open `hosts.ini` file and change with your ips from oci node deployment
+3. Open `k3s-ansible/inventory/cluster/hosts.ini` file and change with your ips from oci node deployment
 4. Run Ansible playbook to install and configure k3s: `ansible-playbook site.yml -i inventory/cluster/hosts.ini --private-key "oci"`

 Now you should be able to connect with ssh in node1 instance and run kubectl commands.